 To fulfill the requirements of the conditional offer of admission to the MD program, students must:

-Students who successfully complete the degree program in greater than nine months will be granted the MS degree, but are not ensured admission to the medical school in the following year.
+Students who successfully complete the degree program in greater than the expected timeline may be granted the MS degree, but may not be ensured admission to the medical degree program.

-The Bridge program builds on the student’s undergraduate foundation in the basic sciences with select medical school courses.
+The MS program in Biomedical Sciences builds on the student’s undergraduate foundation in the basic sciences with select medical school courses.
 Academic support and study skills help promote academic success and refine successful learning strategies.
 The goal of the degree program is to prepare students for success in medical school.
 Students will be expected to achieve or surpass a threshold level of competency in foundational biomedical sciences and professionalism required to gain admission to medical school.

 To earn the MS in Biomedical Sciences, students must: